-If you go with a DIY website, by this point you will probably panting in anticipation of the finish line.
+If you go with a DIY website, by this point you will probably be panting in anticipation of the finish line.
 If you’re not, there’s a good chance you missed a few things along the way.
 And it’s not time to relax just yet.
-Launch follow up is equally important to the success of your website and your business.
+Launch follow-up is equally important to the success of your website and your business.

 What?
 A Professional Website Design for Free?

 Yes, it’s true!
 If you’re an entrepreneur in need of a great website, here’s your chance to get one for free!
 Last month, Creative Click Media announced the launch of the Great Entrepreneur Challenge, a nationwide search for the next great entrepreneur idea…and your startup idea could take the top prize!